openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification also defines a new OAuth server metadata [@!RFC8414] parameter to publish whether the AS the credential issuer relies on for authorization supports anonymous token requests with the pre-authorized grant type.
 It is defined as follows:

 * `pre-authorized_grant_anonymous_access_supported`: OPTIONAL.
-A JSON Boolean indicating whether the issuer accepts token requests to exchange a pre-authorized code without client id.
+A JSON Boolean indicating whether the issuer accepts a token request with a pre-authorized code but without a client id.
 The default is `false`.

 # Security Considerations {#security-considerations}